Nivlac17/chess/notes.md

 Look into Records lecture to avoid toString() and @Override methods

-use Cloneable to check if king is in check.
+use Cloneable to check if king is in checkmate, take all of your moves, apply to a cloneable if move gets you out of check, return false i.e. your not in checkmate.